-There is further government help for low income households which claim means-tested benefits such as Universal Credit, Pension Credit and tax credits.
-They will automatically get £900 split into three installments across the next tax year: £301 between 25 April and 17 May 2023, £300 in autumn 2023 and £299 in spring 2024.
+- If you're a low income household which claims means-tested benefits such as Universal Credit, Pension Credit and tax credits, you will automatically get £900 split into three installments across the tax year: £301 between 25 April and 17 May 2023, £300 in autumn 2023 and £299 in spring 2024.
 More information: Cost of Living Payments 2023 to 2024 - GOV.UK

 - HEAT app

 From turning off lights to having shorter showers, you could save up to around £70 a year on your fuel bills just by using the Herts Energy Advice Tool (HEAT) app.
 This easy-to-use energy saving app is for all Hertfordshire residents and available for free from Apple and Android app stores for your phone or tablet.
 The app is designed to take you through your home, room by room, to answer questions to identify how you may be able to reduce your energy use, and in turn save you money.